pudly/schmopera-hugo/content/articles/opinionated-opera-fans-come-write-for-us.md

 date = "2017-05-21T14:32:00-06:00"
 lastmod = "2017-07-05T09:17:00-06:00"
 publishDate = "2017-05-24T09:10:00-06:00"
-slug = "opinionated-opera-fans-come-write-for-us"
-title = "Opinionated opera fans: come write for us!"
+short_description = "We're looking for opera lovers with writing chops!
+You'll attend shows, tell us all about them, and have your subsequent reviews published on Schmopera.
+Specifically (but not exclusively), we're eager to catch what's onstage in Calgary, Montréal, Vancouver, New York, Chicago, San Francisco, Los Angeles, Houston, Philadelphia, and Minneapolis." slug = "opinionated-opera-fans-come-write-for-us" title = "Opinionated opera fans: come write for us!"
 +++